Pelican

 About Pelican

-Pelican is a Tokyo venue with a verified low price band of JPY 999 and daytime hours from Monday through Saturday.
+Pelican is a Tokyo venue in the low price band of JPY 999, with daytime hours from Monday through Saturday.
 It is closed on Sunday.
-The confirmed listing also shows recognition in Tabelog's Bread category for Tokyo in 2022, but other detailed claims about products, service style, payment, queues, reservations, or location beyond Tokyo are not verified here.
+It also has recognition in Tabelog's Bread category for Tokyo in 2022.

 What Makes the Bread Worth Lining Up For

-Pelican's appeal, based on the verified information available, is straightforward: it is a Tokyo bread venue in the JPY 999 price band.
+Pelican's appeal is straightforward: it is a Tokyo bread venue in the JPY 999 price band.
 That makes it an accessible stop for travelers or locals comparing lower-priced options in the city.

-The verified hours are consistent across the workweek and Saturday: 8 AM to 5 PM from Monday through Saturday, with Sunday closed.
-No verified details are available here about specific items, ingredients, seating, payment methods, reservations, or whether stock may sell out before closing.
+The hours are consistent across the workweek and Saturday: 8 AM to 5 PM from Monday through Saturday, with Sunday closed.

-Because the verified data is limited, plan around the confirmed hours rather than unverified assumptions.
-Visit Monday through Saturday between 8 AM and 5 PM, avoid Sunday.
+Plan around the hours: visit Monday through Saturday between 8 AM and 5 PM, avoid Sunday.

 How Pelican Fits Tokyo's Bread Landscape